 First-time offenders may avoid these jail sentences by performing public service, depending on the circumstances of the case.

-Fines will likely range from $400 to $1,000 depending on the Blood Alchohol Concentration of the arrested driver, and do not include costs incurred during the completion of your term of sentences, process of license reinstatement, court costs, or any additional fees or surcharges assessed.
+Fines will likely range from $400 to $1,000 depending on the Blood Alchohol Concentration of the arrested driver.
+These fees do not include costs incurred during the completion of your term of sentences, the process of license reinstatement, court costs, or any additional fees or surcharges assessed.

 A first-offense DUI conviction in South Carolina will continue to affect any possible subsequent sentences or arrests for 10 years.